StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ## Link your existing LDAP to StackState RBAC

-StackState authentication is configured in a [config file](/setup/authentication.md) that contains predefined roles for Guests \(very limited permission level\), Power-users and Admin \(full permission level\).
+StackState authentication is configured in a [config file](/setup/authentication.md) that contains predefined roles for Guests \(very limited permission level\), Power Users and Administrators \(full permission level\).
 To change the configuration to use LDAP authentication, check out this document: [How to configure LDAP authentication](/configure/security/configure_ldap_authentication.md).

 ## How to make a new user, or a group, with scopes?